HenrikSamuelsson/C_Plus_Plus_Primer/Definitions.md

 B
 -
 **bit** The basic unit of information in computing.
 A bit can have only one of two values, commonly represented as 0 and 1.  **block** Statements gated by curly braces.
 **buffer** Region used to store data temporarily.
 Note that streams are often buffered and this may lead to unexpected behavour in some situtations.
+**built-in type** Type defined by the language itself, common examples are bool, char, int, double.
 C
 -
 **cerr** Standard output stream for errors.
 Will often have the same destination as cout.